Mctripp10/clustering-iris-flower-data/README.md

 # Clustering Iris Flower Data

 Program that utilizes unsupervised learning clustering algorithms (agglomerative clustering and DBSCAN) to build models for identifying the iris flower dataset.
+The image below shows the labeled dataset projected onto a 2D plane.
+The algorithms I wrote attempt to replicate this using non-labeled data.

 ![labeled_fig1](./resources/labeled_fig1.png)